 - Property damage

 Medical bills are often high for pedestrian accidents.
 Unlike drivers, those walking on foot don’t have the protection of a vehicle.
-Nothing is protecting them from the force of an accident.
-You’ll want to consider all the ways your injuries impact your finances and life.
-Our Macon pedestrian accident lawyers can help you do that.
+Nothing is shielding them from the force of an accident.
+You’ll want to consider how your injuries impact your finances and life; our Macon pedestrian accident lawyers can help you do that.

-Most injured pedestrians are not fit to handle legal details.
-So, while you recover, we’ll focus on building and winning your case.
+Injured pedestrians should not handle legal details alone.
+Therefore, we’ll focus on building and winning your case while you recover.